Brown Sugar Praline Salmon

 Removing the skin is totally optional, and it’s your preference.
 If you don’t remove the skin, place the salmon skin side down when cooking.
 If you do leave the skin on, make sure to line your baking tray with aluminum foil and spray it with cooking spray so the skin does not stick.

-What should I pair with this salmon recipe?
+What should I pair with this Praline Salmon recipe?